 Measurable Goal: Commence enforcement action as needed to obtain compliance.

-Status to Date: Public Works to notify Engineering when report is completed.
+Status to Date: Public Works has contracted under CRCOG with TRC Companies for testing of MS4 locations.

 Control Measure 4: Construction Site Runoff Control

 The Town will develop, implement and enforce a program, or modify an existing program to reduce pollutants in stormwater runoff from a construction site.
 To comply with this measure, the Town of Vernon only needs to continue enforcing the Planning and Zoning and Inland Wetlands Regulations.